DerrikC/Campbell_D_ChatApp/README.md

 Node.js

 ## Framework
-Vue.js
+cdn vue.js

 ## Installing
-In the project, run the following dependency:
+In the project, run the following in the terminal:

 ```console
 $ npm install